zlice/fo3_arbidoor/README.md

 loading, the text will be briefly incorrect.
 Similarly for the map marker, you will have to go into another door or toggle active quest for it to update after loading.

+See vault87 section about adding quest markers for some of the main quests.

 #### Pits / Ledges / bridges